dwws-ufes/2019-SocialMeetScheduler/README.md

  * * * * * cronic make sendstaremails -C /var/www/meet
 ```

+### Docker

+If you choose to run inside Docker, there are 3 helpers:

+- `make builddocker`
+- `make rundocker`
+- `make stopdocker`

+Tested on a Ubuntu 18.04 virtual machine; it doesn't trigger cron-dependent features.

 ### SystemD

 Just copy the file `server_deploy_config/meet-webapp.service` into `/etc/systemd/system` and adapt it to suit your needs.